6 Game Makers and Who they were Before they Became Famous

 Masaya Matsuura

 He was famous before he developed games, but for making music.
 In the year 1983, he formed a band called PSY.S.
 They released 10 albums over the course of 13 years, before he quit the band to concentrate on developing video games.
 He is known for music based games like PaRappa the Rapper and Vib-Ribbon through his company, NanaOn-Sha.
+If you aspire to become a game developer, his journey is an inspiring example of blending creativity with technology.

 Hideo Kojima

-Best known for games like Zone of the Enders series, Boktai series and Castlevania: Lords of ShadowKojima won a Lifetime Achievement Award at the 2009 Game Developers Conference.
-He initially wanted to be an artist or an illustrator, but was discouraged by his family due to societal norms.
-He began sending short stories to Japanese magazines with no success.
-He then shifted focus and started making films, but changed in mind soon after and entered the world of game making.
+Best known for games like Zone of the Enders series, Boktai series and Castlevania: Lords of ShadowHideo Kojima is one of the most famous game designers in the industry.
+He won a Lifetime Achievement Award at the 2009 Game Developers Conference, solidifying his place among the world's most famous game developers.
+Kojima initially aspired to become an artist or illustrator but was discouraged by his family due to societal norms.
+After unsuccessfully submitting short stories to Japanese magazines, he shifted his focus to filmmaking.
+However, he soon changed his path again and decided to become a game developer, eventually creating some of the most iconic games in history.
+Today, his work continues to inspire game studios worldwide.

 David Jaffe